Thomas Bolis

-Thomas Bolis (born 2 August 1998) is an Italian football player who plays for Serie D side Caravaggio.
+Thomas Bolis (born 2 August 1998) is an Italian football player who plays for Serie D side Leon.

 Club career

 Atalanta

 Born in Bergamo, Bolis was a youth exponent of Atalanta.
 On 29 April 2018, he was called up to the senior squad's official game for the first time, for Serie A match against Genoa, but remained on the bench. but did not appear on the field.
 In May 2018 he received a second call up for a match against Lazio but he remained again on the bench.

 Loan to Triestina

 On 6 August 2018, Bolis was signed by Serie C club Triestina on loan for the entire 2018–19 season.
 On 26 September he made his professional debut in Serie C for Triestina as a substitute replacing Tommaso Coletti in the 75th minute of a 3–0 home win over Ravenna.
 Three weeks later, on 17 October, Bolis played his first and only entire match for the club, a 2–0 away defeat against Südtirol.
 He also helped the club to reach the play-off finals, however Triestina lost 5–3 on aggregate against Pisa.
 Bolis ended his season-long loan to Triestina with 17 appearances, including only 3 of them as a starter, and 1 assist.